德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • Let me add one more thing, Stacy.
 I want to give you a bonus answer.
 You always ask about OpEx.
 So you're not asking, but I'm going to give you OpEx.
-Remember that second quarter has a full 3 months of raises, whereas first quarter only had 2 months of raises.
+Remember that second quarter has a full three months of raises, whereas first quarter only had two months of raises.
 So it's something for your modeling.

 • Operator